-Note: Please note that a large number of events will be created if you select both options.

-4. The option Include command line in event determines that the corresponding event, which reports the process start (allowed or blocked), may also display command line parameters in the EDR section under Application control.
-The option is disabled by default.

-Note: Please note that the command line may contain confidential data, such as passwords.
+- Note: Please note that a large number of events will be created if you select both options. - 4.
+The option Show command line in event specifies that the corresponding event reporting a (allowed or blocked) process start may also display command line parameters in the Events and Alerts node, Application Control sub-node.
+The option is disabled by default. - Note: Please note that the command line may contain confidential data, such as passwords.

-5.1.3 Information on the Messages tab
+7.1.3 Information on the Messages tab

-To find the default message texts for application control, that are displayed on the DriveLock Agent, open the Global Settings node, then select Multilingual notification messages, then Languages / Standard messages and open the Applications tab.
+To find the default message texts for application control, that are displayed on the DriveLock Agent, open the Global configuration node, then select Multilingual notification messages, then Languages / Standard messages and open the Applications tab.
 Refer to the Administration Guide on DriveLock Online Help for more information about creating custom notification messages.

 - 1. There is only one option on this tab available for application behavior rules, and it is enabled by default: - Display message when access is denied: Select a default text from the dropdown list or define your own text to be shown to the user when access is blocked. - Depending on the access mode, the following wildcards are allowed: - Access mode Execute: %EXE% for the name of the application; %PARENT% for the name of the program that starts the application. - All other access modes: %EXE% for the name of the application; %TARGET% for the access target. - 2.
 There are three options for application rules: - Display custom message in user notification: Again, you can select a standard text or define your own text. - Check Display no message when this rule is activated if the user does not need to know when an application is blocked (by a blacklist). - By default, events are generated when applications are blocked.
-If these events are not required, check Do not generate audit events when this rule is activ-ated.
+If these events are not required, check Do not generate audit events when this rule is activated.

-5.1.4 General settings for rules
+7.1.4 General settings for rules